Tibowl/KCCacheProxy/ReadMe.md

 Setup
 ======
 It's recommended that you start out from a cache dump.
-You can download the latest one (made on 2020-02-07 (Setsubun end/Shikinami Kai Ni added)) from [MEGA](https://mega.nz/#!laBRVKAY!KDTclmXXpNY-XStacYT0lQdIx2HaR30g_UglphbPyvM).
+You can download the latest one (updated on 2020-02-25) from [MEGA](https://mega.nz/#!1DRC2QYR!h4jYzQL5XEg6-9wnSmna1igqsjQL4RqwVWev6NTwBTg).

 [More detailed explanation](https://cdn.discordapp.com/attachments/425302689887289344/666769181609295887/unknown.png)